psiz-org/psiz/README.md

 * See also the list of contributors who participated in this project.

 ## What's in a name?
-The name PsiZ (pronounced *sigh zeee*) is meant to serve as shorthard for the term *psychological embedding*.
+The name PsiZ (pronounced *sigh zeee*) is meant to serve as shorthand for the term *psychological embedding*.
 The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in machine learning to denote a latent feature space.

 ## Licence
 This project is licensed under the Apache Licence 2.0 - see the LICENSE.txt file for details.